 Destination Guide: Antigua

 Antigua is the larger of the two main islands that make up Antigua and Barbuda, lying in the Leeward Islands archipelago in the Caribbean Sea, and neighboured by Montserrat and St Kitts and Nevis.
-If you’re dreaming of the classic Caribbean scene with golden beaches, turquoise sparkling water, a laid-back lifestyle and plenty of sunshine, then Antigua is the place for you.
+If you’re dreaming of the classic Caribbean scene with golden beaches, turquoise sparkling water, a laid-back lifestyle and plenty of sunshine in your very own luxury villa, then Antigua is the place for you.

 St John’s is the capital of Antigua and sits about 5 miles west of the airport in a sheltered bay.
 The other popular area to stay in is English Harbour, which takes its name from the nearby 18th century Royal Navy base, Nelson’s Dockyard, which was once commanded by Admiral Nelson.

-Activities: the alluring warm water and sandy beaches are some of the main draws on the island, which means that opportunities for water sports are plentiful.
+Activities: the alluring warm water and sandy beaches are some of the main draws on the island, which means that opportunities for water sports are plentiful when on a luxury villa holiday in Antigua.
 You could try your hand on a jet ski, learn to scuba dive, go sailing or fishing, paddle along the coast on a kayak, or go snorkelling to check out the local sea creatures.
-There is plenty to do if you want to keep your feet dry as well with bike hire, golf, tennis, hiking, birdwatching and sightseeing.
+There is plenty to do on if you want to keep your feet dry as well with bike hire, golf, tennis, hiking, birdwatching and sightseeing.

 V.C.
 Bird International Airport is the main airport on Antigua and Barbuda and is located in the north east of Antigua.
 There are a number of direct flights to Antigua from London and Manchester with flying time approximately 8 hours, and also flights from Frankfurt, Milan and the USA.